 Data events from customer interactions, product usage, and support signals are fed into a streaming or event-driven system.
 A decisioning service consumes these events, computes churn risk, and emits outreach intents.
 This separation enables scalable, asynchronous processing and clean separation between data ingestion, modeling, and outreach execution.

-- •Trade-offs: lower latency may require more aggressive stream processing and feature computation; higher latency can enable more complex feature construction but may miss timely interventions.
+- Trade-offs: lower latency may require more aggressive stream processing; higher latency can enable deeper feature construction but may miss timely interventions.

 Pattern: Agentic orchestration with policy-based autonomation